Arnold: A multi-task, multi-embodiment muscle transformer policy: Results

 \subsection{Problem formulation}

-The core objective of this study is to design a controller to solve multiple Partially Observable Markov Decision Processes (POMDP) at once.
-Each POMDP represents a distinct motor control task, which in turn is characterized by three components: a musculoskeletal model, possible object interactions, and a task objective.
-Specifically, we tackle several complex, biologically-realistic motor control tasks from the MyoSuite library~\cite{caggiano2022myosuite}, ranging from the precision of finger movements and object-manipulation tasks, to the complex coordination required for human locomotion (Figure~\ref{fig:overview}).
+The core objective of this study was to design a controller that solves multiple Partially Observable Markov Decision Processes (POMDP) at once.
+Each POMDP represents a distinct motor control task, which in turn is characterized by three components: a musculoskeletal model, a task objective, and (optional) object interactions.

+Specifically, we tackled several complex, biologically-realistic motor control tasks from the MyoSuite library~\citep{caggiano2022myosuite}, ranging from single finger control and object manipulation tasks to locomotion (Figure~\ref{fig:overview}A; for task descriptions see Figure~\ref{fig:fulltask_description}).
 The 14 tasks span four distinct musculoskeletal models, creating a comprehensive testbed that reflects some of the versatility of human motor control.
-At the simplest level, we consider precise joint control for different fingers and the elbow, escalating to the coordination required for object manipulation (Boading ball, die orient and pen reorient) using 39 hand muscles.
-The complexity of musculoseketal control is exemplified in two coordination tasks: in Object Relocation,agents grasp and relocate differently-shaped objects through 63-muscle control, while in Walk to point, the goal is to locomote to arbitrary targets using an 80-muscle lower body.
-All tasks are described in detail in the Methods.
+At the simplest level, we considered precise joint control for different fingers and the elbow, escalating to the coordination required for object manipulation (e.g. \emph{Pen reorient}) using 39 hand muscles.
+The complexity of musculoskeletal control is exemplified in two coordination tasks: in \emph{Object relocation}, agents grasp and relocate differently-shaped objects through 63-muscle control, while in \emph{Walk to point}, the goal is to walk to arbitrary targets using an 80-muscle lower body.
+All tasks are described in detail in the Methods section.

+Although so far no studies have considered this set of tasks together, each individual task has been studied and, at least partially, solved through specialist single-task policies (hereby denoted as `experts').
+These expert policies are based on previous work and constitute formidable baselines~\citep[][see Methods]{caggiano2023myochallenge,caggiano2024myochallenge,chiappa2024acquiring,simos2026reinforcement,wang2026myochallenge}.
+Each task defines a reward function, which is a measure of a policy's performance.
+Task-specific reward structures, however, make them poorly interpretable metrics, as an upper bound is not obviously defined.
+We therefore employ a unified, more interpretable performance metric: the \emph{relative performance}.
+This metric is defined as the policy's solved fraction, i.e., the fraction of time steps in which the target configuration is achieved, divided by the solved fraction of the corresponding single-task expert.
+Values above 100\% therefore indicate performance above the expert baseline under the same task-specific solved-fraction metric, and should not be interpreted as an absolute probability of task success.